fbeltrao/azfunctions-distributed-locking/ReadMe.md

 }
 ```

 The sample project contains an IoT Hub and Http Trigger implementation that uses `ThrottledGate` to limit the amount of notifications per device generated.
 Moreover, it has a InMemoryThrottleGate simple implementation that caches leases in memory with the goal of reducing calls to the backend implementation (Storage or CosmosDB).
-The optimization usefulness depends on the scenario and how many times the same device is triggering an alert (before adopting measure in your use case).
+The optimisation usefulness depends on the scenario and how often a device triggers an alert (before adopting measure in your use case).

 Creating a storage based throttled gate: